Mwapsam/search/README.md

 # Module 1 - Capstone Project

-> Building my first Capstone project to apply the concepts learned in order to enhance my skills in HTML, CSS & JavaScript.
+> In this project I used HTML, CSS & JavaScript to display and search products.
+I used JavaScript to populate HTML dynamically.

 ![screenshot](./img/Screenshot.png)